emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 > MAC is simply truncated.
 All validations or comparisons MUST be done
 > on the truncated value.

-MSK Compound MAC
+MSK Compound-MAC

-> The MSK Compound MAC field is 20 octets.
+> The MSK Compound-MAC field is 20 octets.
 This can be the Server
 > MAC (B1_MAC) or the Client MAC (B2_MAC).
 The computation of the
 > MAC is described in [](#computing-compound-mac).
 >